Here’s a look at the life of George W. Bush, the 43rd president of the United States.

 Military: Texas Air National Guard, F-102 fighter pilot, 1968-1970

-After John Quincy Adams, George W. Bush is the second president to be the son of a president.
+After John Quincy Adams, George W. Bush is the second president to be the son of a previous president.

-Since leaving the White House his interests include oil painting, golf, bicycling and baseball.
+His interests include oil painting, golf, bicycling and baseball.

 1968-1970 - Pilot, Texas Air National Guard.